 The term ‘free-range’ is widely used to market and sell eggs.
 As consumers we are led to believe that free-range means cruelty-free.
 Sadly this just isn’t true.
 Scroll down to read why…

 Hens destined for free-range farms still begin their lives in hatcheries

-Hatcheries are factories where chickens’ eggs are intensively incubated and hatched, and, regardless of where they end up, the lives of all chickens begin here.
+Hatcheries are factories where chickens’ eggs are intensively incubated and hatched, and, regardless of whether they end up on a free-range farm or a conventional farm, the lives of all chickens begin here.